 Liquids

-The Transportation Security Administration (TSA) rules regarding carrying liquids are probably the most important things to remember and the one that catches passengers out the most.
+The Transportation Security Administration (TSA) rules regarding carrying liquids are probably the most important things to remember and the ones that catch passengers out the most.

 You cannot take any individual liquids, or to be more accurate, any liquid in a container larger than 3.4 ounces in carry on luggage, even if the container has less liquid in it than 3.4 ounces.
-And it is to just obvious liquids but also things like gel, cream or lotion which are also treated as liquids.
+And it is not just obvious liquids but also things like gel, cream, or lotion, which are also treated as liquids.

-So just traveling with carry on luggage means that any toiletries you may want to take with you, including aerosols, have to meet these size restrictions so beware.
+Traveling with carry-on luggage means that any toiletries you may want to take with you, including aerosols, must meet these size restrictions, so beware.

-Some things which you might not consider to be a liquid are also treated as liquids under these rules so I have written a detailed article on this which I suggest you read – Maximum liquid permitted in carry on on a plane.
+Some things that you might not consider to be liquid are also treated as liquids under these rules, so I have written a detailed article on this, which I suggest you read: Maximum liquid permitted to be carried on a plane.
 TSA 3-1-1 liquids rule.

 There are exceptions for baby food, breast milk and medically necessary liquids.